PHYS3888/Tutorial_ComplexNetworks/README.md

 Verify that the result matches the result from Arnatkeviciute et al. (2018) (ignoring coloring)?

 Upload the lines of code you used to construct your reordered matrix to Canvas.
-_Hint:_ Use the `sort` function to get the permutation corresponding to the desired reordering (you can read about this function using `doc sort`).
+_Hint:_ Use the `sort` function to get the permutation corresponding to the desired reordering (as in the pre-work).

 __Note__: The remainder of this tutorial will work with the original (unordered) matrix, `adjMatrix`.

 ### Plotting the network in physical space

-Let's visualize the adjacency matrix visually as a ball-and-stick representation.
+Let's visualize the adjacency matrix as a ball-and-stick representation:

 ```matlab
 G = digraph(adjMatrix); % construct a graph object
 p = plot(G); % plot the graph
 ```

 Do you know what you're looking at?!
 Zoom in and have a play :mag::smiley:

 Note that this visualization is in an abstract space, that is, the coordinates don't correspond to physical space.
 But we have two-dimensional coordinates for every neuron, `positionXY`, that we can use to plot the network information in physical space: